ramboxapp/community-edition/README.md

 Disclosure
 -------------------

-Rambox is not affiliated with any of the messaging apps offered.
+Rambox-OS is not affiliated with any of the messaging apps offered.

 Licence
 -------------------